 Choosing the right bathroom tiles is an essential part of home design.
-Make sure you maximize your bathroom’s space by selecting stylish, Durable and right type of tile.
+Make sure you maximize your bathroom’s space by selecting a stylish, durable and right type of tile.
 But, many factors come into play in choosing the perfect shower tile.
 Your bathroom design dictates the type of tile that you can use.
 Let these 5 tips for choosing bathroom tiles guide you in your search for the perfect bathroom.

 1. Set the Budget